gtheler/thesis/110-sds/compilation.md

 ```
 ::::

-After compiling FeenoX as explained in\ [section @sec-compilation,] the test suite can be run with `make check`.
+After compiling FeenoX as explained in\ [section @sec-compilation], the test suite can be run with `make check`.
 Ideally everything should be green meaning the tests passed:

 ```terminal
 $ make check